Logistics secures success

 Globally digitalized supply chains and permanent material availability

-About 28,000 associates work within the Bosch logistics organization worldwide.
-They make sure that 250,000 customers receive on-time deliveries every single day – from 243 plants, with over 300 million parts.
+About 23,000 associates work within the Bosch logistics organization worldwide.
+They make sure that 250,000 customers receive on-time deliveries every single day from 220 plants.
 These figures alone show the kinds of challenges logistics tackles in order to keep complex supply chains running and ensure smooth cooperation with suppliers and customers.
 But what role does digitalization play in this, and how does it help make the handling of goods even more efficient through connectivity and automation?

 Supply chain excellence: stable supply chains and customer satisfaction